Sgt. Donald Kenneth Semrow

 The night of April 8, 1942, the members of A Company circled their tanks.
 Each tank fired one armor piercing shell into the engine of the tank in front of it.
 The tankers next opened up the gasoline valves and dropped hand grenades into the turrets.
 The next morning at 7:00 A.M. they became Prisoners of War.

 The POWs made their way north from Mariveles.
-The first five miles of the march were uphill.
+The first five miles of the march were uphill which was hard on men who were underfed and sick.
 At one point, the members of the company had to run past Japanese artillery firing on Corregidor.
 They received little water and little food.
 When they reached San Fernando, they were put into a bull pen.
 In one corner of the bull pen was a trench the POWs were suppose to use as a washroom.
 The surface of the trench was alive with maggots.
 How long they remained in the bull pen is not known.

-The Japanese ordered the POWs to form ranks.
-They were marched to the train stationed and packed into small wooden boxcars used to haul sugarcane.
+The Japanese ordered the POWs to form detachments of 100 POWs.
+They were marched to the train station and packed into small wooden boxcars used to haul sugarcane.
 Each car could hold forty men or eight horses.
-The Japanese packed 100 POWs into each car.
+The Japanese packed 100 POWs into each car and closed the doors.
 Those who died remained standing since there was no place for them to fall.
-At Capas, the living left the cars and the dead fell to the floors.
-They walked the last ten miles to Camp O'Donnell.
+At Capas, the living left the cars and the dead fell to the floors of the cars.
+They walked the last miles to Camp O'Donnell.

 The camp was an unfinished Filipino training base that was pressed into use as a POW camp on April 1, 1942.
 When they arrived at the camp, the Japanese confiscated any extra clothing that the POWs had and refused to return it to them.
 They searched the POWs and if a man was found to have Japanese money on them, they were taken to the guardhouse.
 Over the next several days, gunshots were heard to the southeast of the camp.
 These POWs had been executed for looting.